-- > Negative votes and abstentions are only counted for recorded votes (such as the main motion, i.e., legislation); votes taken where a fraction of members are needed are based on those casting a vote each time. - Voice Vote "On the motion to [read the motion title] those in favor, say aye.
-(Pause) Those opposed, say no." If the result is not clear, especially evidenced by particularly loud members, or if a member moves for a Division of the vote, then a standing vote is taken.
-Do not call for abstentions, since a voice vote is not recorded. - Rising Vote (You may substitute "raise hands") "Those in favor of the motion to [read the motion title] will rise [or, "stand"]."
+- Negative votes and abstentions are only counted for recorded votes (such as the main motion, i.e., legislation); votes taken where a fraction of members are needed are based on those casting a vote each time. - Voice Vote "On the motion to [read the motion title] those in favor, say aye.
+(Pause) Those opposed, say no." If the result is not clear, especially evidenced by particularly loud members, or if a member moves for a Division of the vote, then a counting vote is taken.
+Do not call for abstentions, since a voice vote is not recorded. - Rising Vote (You may substitute "raise hands") "Those in favor of the motion to [read the motion title] "please indicate your vote."
 [Count vote.]
-"Be seated.
-Those opposed will rise."
+"Those opposed please indicate your vote."
 [Count vote.]
 "Be seated."
-Calling for abstentions is unnecessary, except for the main motion (legislation). - Voting for individuals (presiding officer, awards) is done by secret ballot.
+Calling for abstentions is unnecessary, except for the main motion (leg-islation). - Voting for individuals (presiding officer, awards) is done by secret ballot.